-- The East End and West End Plants have monitoring programs in place that are implemented by the municipality as required by Environmental Compliance Approval issued by the MOECC. - The City completed a capacity and condition assessment for the West End Plant.
+• The East End and West End Plants have

+monitoring programs in place that are implemented by the municipality as required by Environmental Compliance Approval issued by the MOECC.

 Current Work and Actions to be Undertaken: No further action required.

 Action NPSM-1: Monitoring EEWWTP and identification of upstream sources